sudefidan/Morse-Tree/README.md

 📍 Main.py

-User can translator from text to morse and morse to text:
+User can translate from text to morse and morse to text:
 ```python
 #messages
 print('--------TEXT TO MORSE-------------')